 But our phones can also rob us of our time and focus.
-A recent study showed people spend a staggering 90 minutes per day (that’s 23 days per year) staring at their phones!
+A recent study showed people spend a staggering 5.4 hours per day staring at their phones!
 We can download apps to tell us how often and how long we spend looking at the little handheld devices.
 The results are often surprising!

 Our addiction to time wasters isn’t simply stemming from our smartphone use, either.
 Soft addictions encompass many different behaviors we use to zone out: television, shopping, eating, and so on.
 Even healthy behaviors such as exercise and work can become soft addictions if we use them to escape from engagement.
 We think that we’re using them as a way to cure boredom, but they’re actually fueling our sense of dissatisfaction.